-Steam or thermal power plant requires a huge amount of coal but it needs storage.
+Steam or thermal power plants require a huge amount of coal but it needs storage.
 The coal is transported by road or rail and all of the coal is not possible to use at a time.
 For this reason, coal is stored in the coal storage plant.
 The coal is delivered from the coal storage plant to the coal handling plant where coal is crushed into small pieces.

 Steam Generating Plant

 The steam generating plant is one of the most important parts of the thermal power plant.
-The steam generating plant consists of some important components such as a boiler, super-heater, air preheater, and economizer.
+The steam generating plant consists of some important components such as a boiler, superheater, air preheater, and economizer.

 - The overall efficiency of the thermal power plant is increased

-An air preheater is used to increase the temperature of the air which is supplied for coal combustion by driving the heat from the steam or flue gases.
-The air pre-heater extracts heat from the flue gases and increases the air temperature that is used for coal combustion.
+An air preheater is used to increase the temperature of the air that is supplied for coal combustion by driving the heat from the steam or flue gases.
+The air preheater extracts heat from the flue gases and increases the air temperature that is used for coal combustion.
 The thermal efficiency and steam capacity are increased per square meter of the boiler surface due to the air preheater of the power plant.

 The economizer is one of the most crucial components of the thermal power plant.
 An economizer is a feedwater heater and is used to drive heat from the flue gases.
-Before supplying the water into the boiler again the feed water is feed to the economizer.
+Before supplying the water into the boiler again the feed water is fed to the economizer.

 Before discussing steam turbines we have to know about the prime mover.
 A Prime mover is a mechanical device that converts some other forms of energy into mechanical energy.
 There are two types of a prime mover such as